Nobody enjoys the thought of salary negotiation, but there are ways to make the process easier!

 Negotiating salary for a job offer

-It’s unwise to bring up the topic of salary at the beginning of the first meeting with a prospective employer, while it’s a topic that needs to be discussed, it’s much better to cultivate a good relationship with them by leaving any talk about pay until you each have a better idea of what you require from one another.
+It’s unwise to bring up the topic of salary at the beginning of the first meeting with a prospective employer.
+While it’s a topic that needs to be discussed, it’s much better to cultivate a good relationship with the employer by leaving any talk of pay until you each have a better idea of what you require from one another.

-It’s also worth speaking to your network to find out what competition you face, and what the skills shortages are in your area.
+We also recommend speaking to your network to find out what competition you face, and what the skills shortages are in your area.

 Asking for a pay rise